From Hashmod to Jump Consistent Hash — stream-metrics-route Hash Algorithm Upgrade

 In the previous article, we reviewed the three-year evolution of stream-metrics-route and mentioned that the “dual hashmod scheduling” is the core scheduling mechanism of the entire gateway.
 However, during continuous production operation, one fatal flaw of hashmod became increasingly obvious—every scaling operation triggers full data redistribution.

-This article documents the complete decision process of migrating from hash % N (hashmod) to Jump Consistent Hash: which candidate algorithms were evaluated, why Jump Hash was ultimately chosen, and the specific impact before and after migration.
+This article documents the decision process of migrating from hash % N (hashmod) to Jump Consistent Hash, including the candidate algorithms evaluated, why Jump Hash was ultimately chosen, and the specific impact before and after migration.

 This article’s technical details are based on stream-metrics-route’s evaluation document.